Continuing fight for women’s rights in Afghanistan

 - Imprisonment for „moral crimes“: According to a Human Rights Watch report (2012) half of all imprisoned women and almost all of the imprisoned girls are serving sentences for “moral crimes: they are charged with adultery, although in most cases they are victims of rape or forced prostitution.

 - High maternal mortality: On average, there are 5.3 pregnancies per woman.
-51 percent of births are supervised by midwives or doctors.
-Afghanistan has one of the highest maternal mortality rates in the world – an estimated 460 cases per 100,000 live births.
+20 percent of women give birth before they turn 18.
+59 percent of births are supervised by midwives or doctors.
+Afghanistan has one of the highest maternal mortality rates in the world – an estimated 1.291 cases per 100,000 live births.
 The causes of this maternal mortality include young age, vitamin deficiency and poor medical care during pregnancy.
-The infant mortality rate is also one of the highest in the world - 68 out of 1000 children die before their fifth birthday.
+The infant mortality rate is also one of the highest in the world - 62 out of 1000 children die before their fifth birthday.

-- Low literacy rate: Only 17 percent of women are literate compared to 45 percent of me.
+- Low literacy rate: Only about 30 percent of women are literate compared to 55 percent of men.